 Clinical Base Year (PGY-1)

 The Anesthesiology Institute is proud to sponsor a comprehensive and unique Clinical Base Year (CBY), specifically designed to prepare first year residents for advanced training in our anesthesiology residency.
-The CBY is comprised of 13 four-week modules of training in Perioperative Medicine, Internal Medicine, Infectious Disease, Kidney Disease, Lung Disease, Acute Pain Management/Regional Anesthesia, Critical Care, and Emergency Medicine.
-The Critical Care modules include Adult Surgical, Cardiovascular Surgical Critical Care modules.
-In addition, there is a module dedicated to the fundamentals of Quality and Patient Safety.
+The CBY is comprised of 13 four-week modules of training:

 The CBY includes four months of General Anesthesia including a gradual two month orientation process.
 During this period, the basics of anesthesia are taught in both classroom and OR settings.
 All scheduling, advising and evaluation for the internship is controlled by the Anesthesiology Institute.
 In addition to a broad clinical experience, this internship prepares the first year resident for a smooth entry into the CA-1 year of the anesthesiology residency.
 Regular participation in anesthesiology conferences and activities makes the CBY resident a full participant in the Institute.

-After intense exposure to the fundamentals of Anesthesiology during the CBY and CA-1 years, the CA-2 year introduces residents to the more complex anesthesia sub-specialties, including neuroanesthesia, trauma, cardiac and thoracic anesthesia, pediatric anesthesia, major vascular anesthesia, liver transplantation, non-operating room anesthesia (NORA) and anesthesia for life threatening pathology.
+After intense exposure to the fundamentals of Anesthesiology during the CBY and CA-1 years, the CA-2 year introduces residents to the more complex anesthesia sub-specialties, including:

-Residents will also gain additional experience in the management of the difficult airway during a special module dedicated to ENT anesthesia.
-In addition, residents gain further exposure to obstetric anesthesia and regional anesthesia to provide a longitudinal learning experience and to solidify their knowledge in these sub-specialties.
+Residents will also gain additional experience in the management of the difficult airway during a special module dedicated to ENT anesthesia, in addition to further exposure to obstetric anesthesia and regional anesthesia to provide a longitudinal learning experience and to solidify their knowledge in these sub-specialties.